Coming soon! Online learning pages are in progress.

 Current Program Development

-Our Foundation and First Floor courses are launching in November 2025 as the first accessible levels of our online curriculum.
-These courses include video lectures, reading materials, reflective exercises, and discussion opportunities.
-Students can work through them at their own pace, with optional retreat integration in our Vermont cabins.
+Our Foundation and First Floor courses are launching in December 2025 as the first accessible levels of our new online curriculum which has existed until now in an unedited, bare bones version available only upon request.
+The Palace includes video lectures, reading materials, meditative exercises, thought-experiments, reflections, and discussion opportunities.
+Students are invited to work through them at their own pace and integrate them in a guided retreat in one of our Vermont cabins.

 Why Progressive Structure?